Average Health Care Costs For Retirees

 It is important to note that Medicare, though most think that it does, does NOT cover all medical expenses in retirement.
-The Employee Benefit Retirement Institute says that you can expect Medicare to pay 51 percent of the average expected health care costs for retirees.

 You can apply for Medicare coverage to help pick up some of the burden of medical expenses in retirement during the month of your 65th birthday.
 You will get a 7 month grace period to enroll before you will be charged a late enrollment penalty.
 Enrolling any time after the grace period expires will result in higher premiums that will stick with you for the rest of your life.

 Use Our Retiree Health Care Estimate Tool To Help You Better Prepare Your Financial Plan